Check out the new covers! So pretty!!!

 Really feel for your characters--live with them in that world.
 Characters create the story, not the other way around.
 The best writing is also good therapy.

 Have a plot, but don't marry it.
 Dance a little.
-Don't be afraid to get a little lost.
+But don't forget to finish the book.

 If you're bored, then the reader is bored.